-In the summers, we go out on Long Island to the Laboratory at Cold Spring Harbor, where I teach a course on how viruses can transform normal cells into cancer cells.
-We spend the Academic Year 1969-70 in Israel at the Weizmann Institute, and then, we come back to a life at Cold Spring Harbor, where I run a laboratory, and find myself reporting to James D. Watson, the Laboratory's new Director.
+I get my PhD from Brandeis in 1966, and Amy gets her second degree in Art as well.
+We come back to New York City with our little girl.
+I am a postdoctoral Fellow at NYU Medical Center where I work in the Pathology Department on an interesting project having some relevance to cancer.
+In the summers, we go out to Long Island to the Laboratory at Cold Spring Harbor, where I teach a course on how viruses can transform normal cells into cancer cells.
+We spend the academic year 1969-70 in Israel, at the Weizmann Institute, and then come back to a life at Cold Spring Harbor, where I run a lab, and find myself reporting to James D. Watson, the

+Laboratory's new director.
 Yes, that James D. Watson.

-One of my administrative tasks is to help manage the Laboratory's program of summer courses and meetings.
-So it should have not been the surprise it is, when I learn from Israeli scientists we had invited to attend a meeting, that they cannot attend as the event is to fall on the Jewish New Year.
-Now this does not carry much weight at all in terms of our life then, but it seems pretty clear that the Laboratory has a problem if it has invited people who could not attend because of our choice of schedule.
+One of my administrative tasks is to help manage the Lab's program of summer courses and meetings.
+So it should not be the surprise it is when I learn from the Israeli scientists, whom we have invited to attend a meeting, that they cannot attend as the event is to fall on Rosh Hashanah.
+This does not carry much weight at all in terms of my life then, but it seems pretty clear that the Lab has a problem if it has invited people who cannot attend because of our choice of schedule.
 So I go to Jim and lay out the problem.
 His response is simple, so simple I can remember it to this day:

-You people own the banks, and you own the newspapers, but you don't own me.
+"You people own the banks, and you own the newspapers, but you don't own me."

-First, I see what I know: I know that Jim Watson is my mentor, and he is the most important living scientist I am likely ever to know.
+First, I see what I know: Jim Watson is my mentor, and he is the most important living scientist I am likely ever to know.